syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 ## Text and Value

-The DropdownList [DropDownListFieldSettings.Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value) and [DropDownListFieldSettings.Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Text) properties point to the corresponding names of the model.
-The `Value` field mapped to the component maintains the unique value of the item in the data source, and the `Text` field is mapped to display the text in the popup list items for the respective text value.
+The DropdownList [`DropDownListFieldSettings.Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value) and [`DropDownListFieldSettings.Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Text) properties point to the corresponding names of the model.
+The [`DropDownListFieldSettings.Value`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value) mapped to the component maintains the unique value of the item in the data source, and the [`DropDownListFieldSettings.Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Text) is mapped to display the text in the popup list items for the respective text value.

 The following code demonstrates, Value and Text field of the DropDownList component For instance, the selected item is `Badminton` (Text Field i.e., Game) but the value field holds `Game2` (Value Field i.e., ID).